Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hold Time
 +++++++++

-If you set a ``temperature`` and a ``hold_time``, the Thermocycler Module will hold the temperature for the specified amount of time.
+If you set a ``temperature`` and a ``hold_time``, the Thermocycler will hold the temperature for the specified amount of time.
 Time can be passed in as minutes or seconds.

 With a hold time, it is important to also include the ``block_max_volume`` parameter.
 This is to ensure that the sample reaches the target temperature before the hold time counts down.

-In the example below, the Thermocycler Module will hold the 50 µl samples at the specified temperature for 45 minutes and 15 seconds.
+In the example below, the Thermocycler will hold the 50 µl samples at the specified temperature for 45 minutes and 15 seconds.

 If you do not specify a hold time the protocol will proceed once the temperature specified is reached.